StanGirard/Block-Part/README.md

 We'll use NodeJS because I have more technical knowledge with it than with Go.

 We can also bootstrap the project with this boilerplate: [https://github.com/StanGirard/ExpressBoilerplate](https://github.com/StanGirard/ExpressBoilerplate)

+#### Database

+AWS Aurora allows us to run a managed SQL database.
+Ensuring maximum availability and easy scaling.

+#### Authentification

+Accounts on the platform are very sensible, some user could have thousands of euros in currency at one time.
+Therefore using a validated and secure authentification such as AWS Cognito will ensure maximum security for our users.

+#### Storage

+If we need to store any images, documents, etc AWS S3 is the best choice.